larswaechter/schlaumeier/README.md

    - Question
    - Answer A-D
 3. Extract the text in each area using OpenCV
-4. Ask GPT-3 the question using its API
+4. Ask ChatGPT the question using its API
 5. Extract the answer
 6. "Touch" the answer on your phone using ADB

-A question prompted to ChatGPT looks like this:
+A question prompted to ChatGPT might looks like this:

 ```
 In which European capital can you find the fine arts museums known as the "Petit Palais” and the "Grand Palais"?
 A: London?
 B: Paris?
 C: Madrid?
 D: Berlin?
 A, B, C or D?